Gough Whitlam: Leader of the Opposition

 In March 1971, the resentment against Gorton came to a head when a confidence vote in the Liberal caucus resulted in a tie.
 Declaring that this was a sign he no longer had the confidence of the party, Gorton resigned, and William McMahon was elected his successor.
 With the Liberals in turmoil, Whitlam and the ALP sought to gain public trust as a credible government-in-waiting.
 The party's actions, such as its abandonment of the White Australia policy, gained favourable media attention.
 The Labor leader flew to Papua New Guinea and pledged himself to the independence of what was then under Australian trusteeship.
 In 1971, Whitlam flew to Beijing and met with Chinese officials, including Zhou Enlai.
 McMahon attacked Whitlam for the visit and claimed that the Chinese had manipulated him.
 This attack backfired when US President Richard Nixon announced that he would visit China the following year.
-His National Security Advisor, Henry Kissinger, visited Beijing between 9–11 July (less than a week after Whitlam's visit of 4–6 July), and, unknown to Whitlam, some of Kissinger's staff had been in Beijing preparing for Kissinger's visit at the same time as the Labor delegation.
+His National Security Advisor, Henry Kissinger, visited Beijing between 9–11 July (less than a week after Whitlam's visit), and, unknown to Whitlam, some of Kissinger's staff had been in Beijing at the same time as the Labor delegation.
 According to Whitlam biographer Jenny Hocking, the incident transformed Whitlam into an international statesman, while McMahon was seen as reacting defensively to Whitlam's foreign policy ventures.
 Other errors by McMahon, such as a confused ad-lib speech while visiting Washington, and a statement to Indonesia's President Suharto that Australia was a "west European nation", also damaged the government.

 By early 1972, Labor had established a clear lead in the polls; indeed, for the first time since 1955 its support was greater than the combined vote for the Coalition and DLP.
 Unemployment was at a ten-year peak, rising to 2.14 per cent in August (though the unemployment rate was calculated differently compared to the present, and did not include thousands of rural workers on Commonwealth-financed relief work).
 Inflation was also at its highest rate since the early 1950s.
 The government recovered slightly in the August Budget session of Parliament, proposing income tax cuts and increased spending.
 The Labor strategy for the run-up to the election was to sit back and allow the Coalition to make mistakes.
 Whitlam controversially stated in March "draft-dodging is not a crime" and that he would be open to a revaluation of the Australian dollar.
 With the Coalition sinking in the polls and his own personal approval ratings down as low as 28 per cent, McMahon waited as long as he could, finally calling an election for the House of Representatives for 2 December.
 Whitlam noted that the polling day was the anniversary of the Battle of Austerlitz at which another "ramshackle, reactionary coalition" had been given a "crushing defeat".